bocchino/AppleCore/Common/README.md

-2. At the same level as the ac directory, write a makefile that includes $(APPLECORE)/Common/Defs, then defines a variable ACC-DECLS that provides the argument to -decls on the acc command line, then includes $(COMMON)/Makefile.ac.
+2. At the same level as the ac directory, write a makefile that includes $(APPLECORE)/Common/Defs, then defines a variable ACC-DECLS that providing the argument to -decls on the acc command line, then includes $(COMMON)/Makefile.ac.

 **Example:** ${APPLECORE}/Programs/Games/Snake

 Issuing make does the following:

-1. Compiles ac to a new directory avm, using ACC-DECLS to find the files to include during compilation.
+1. Compiles ac to a new directory avm, using the definitions given in the files listed in ACC-DECLS.

 2. Compiles avm to a new directroy obj.
-The AppleCore libraries and runtime are automatically made available during this step, so you don't have to tell the assembler where they are.
+The AppleCore libraries and runtime are automatically made available during this step.

 Directory obj contains a compiled binary PROGRAM.OBJ which you can load directly into Virtual ][.